FlatlinerDOA/PerceptivePyro/README.md

 # Perceptive Pyro

-This library allows you to run selected Transformer based Large Language Models using just .NET and TorchSharp.
+This library allows you to load, run, train and fine-tune selected Transformer based Large Language Models using just .NET and TorchSharp.

 ### Key benefits
-* No python dependency
+* No python dependency.
+* No unmanaged or unsafe code in the library (torchlib is a c-binding.)
-* Nuget package references to TorchSharp and SharpToken only
+* Minimal dependencies - Package references to TorchSharp and Microsoft.ML.Tokenizers only
-* Can self provision pre-trained models from HuggingFace at runtime (uses .safetensors).
+* Can self provision pre-trained models from HuggingFace at runtime (only supports .safetensors weights).

 ### Use it to
 * Load GPT-2 pre-trained weights from HuggingFace and perform inference using it.
 * Train your own GPT-2 style models on your own data.
+* Load Whisper pre-trained weights and transcribe or translate audio to text.
 * Load a Roberta pre-trained model (all-distilroberta-v1) to generate vector embeddings for storing in a vector database such as Pinecone, ChromaDb or Milvus
 * Use a Roberta pre-trained model (all-distilroberta-v1) to perform semantic similarity scoring of sentences.